moorepants/dissertation/systemidentification.rst

 timeline it became apparent that simple tasks with measured lateral perturbations would provide the best chance of us validating his model.
-Unfortunately, I had not thought a great deal about how to provide and measure these lateral perturbations but the manually excited perturbations seemed to to trick.
+Unfortunately, I had not thought a great deal about how to provide and measure these lateral perturbations but the manually excited perturbations seemed to do the trick.

 We ran a lot of preliminary system identification analyses on the first set of trial data, but it quickly became apparent that we had little understanding in